 Previously, on April 26, Lilama 45.3 Company filed a petition to open bankruptcy proceedings against Duc Long Gia Lai because it could not collect a debt of nearly 15 billion VND.
 Gia Lai Provincial People's Court accepted the file and approved the opening of bankruptcy proceedings against the Gia Lai Mountain City Company.

 According to the latest request, Duc Long Gia Lai said that it is not insolvent and not bankrupt.
-The case has just had an effective judgment and the amount to be paid is very small, the company is also negotiating and planning to repay the debt to its partners.
+The case has just been decided and the amount to be paid is very small, the company is also negotiating and planning to pay the debt to its partners.

-The mountain town enterprise had made an order to transfer 500 million VND on June 14 and 400 million VND on June 29 but failed because Lilama 45.3's account was suspended at that time.
+The mountain town enterprise had made a transfer order of 500 million VND on June 14 and 400 million VND on June 29 but failed because Lilama 45.3's account was suspended at that time.
 After the decision to open bankruptcy proceedings was made, Duc Long Gia Lai continued to transfer a total of 4 billion VND in October and November and committed to a payment schedule according to civil judgment enforcement procedures.

 According to the High People's Court in Da Nang, this is a new detail proving that Duc Long Gia Lai is not insolvent, has not gone bankrupt and has good will to pay its debts.
 Therefore, this agency annulled the first instance judgment of the Gia Lai Provincial People's Court to create conditions for the enterprise to exercise its legal rights and obligations in business.